 - 4. What is the evidence that NDMA causes cancer?

+Most likely.
+According to the FDA, several ranitidine products have “unacceptable levels” of NDMA.1 And the FDA requested that all manufacturers withdraw their ranitidine products from the market.
 It is scientific fact that this chemical compound causes cancer in animals.
 Researchers use it on lab rats in order to give them cancer.2

 The U.S. Department of Health and Human Services already said that NDMA is “reasonably anticipated” to cause humans to get cancer as well.3 And according to the EPA, NDMA is a “probable human carcinogen.”4 Therefore, taking ranitidine with high NDMA levels arguably does cause cancer in people.

 The FDA claims that ingesting .096 micrograms of NDMA per day is “reasonably safe.”
 But when the FDA tested various lots of ranitidine, it found levels several times that in just one dose.5